fpgadeveloper/ethernet-fmc-max-axi-eth/README.md

-# AXI Ethernet Reference Designs for Ethernet FMC Max
+# AXI 1G Ethernet Reference Designs for Ethernet FMC Max

-## UNDER DEVELOPMENT

-This project is currently under active development and may undergo significant changes.

 ## Description

-This project demonstrates the use of the Opsero [Ethernet FMC Max] and it supports several FPGA/MPSoC development boards.
-The design contains 4 AXI Ethernet blocks configured with DMAs.
+This project demonstrates the use of the Opsero [Ethernet FMC Max] and it supports several development boards for UltraScale FPGA, Zynq UltraScale+ and Versal ACAP.
+The design contains 4 AXI 1G Ethernet Subsystem blocks configured with DMAs.

 ![Application example](docs/source/images/ethernet-fmc-max-with-vek280.jpg "Ethernet FMC Max with VEK280")